projectblacklight/customizing-blacklight/v8.0.0.alpha/09-general-configuration-patterns.md

 ```

 <div class="alert alert-primary">
-  For more information about configuring Blacklight, <a href="https://github.com/projectblacklight/blacklight/wiki/Configuring-and-Customizing-Blacklight#configuration">checkout the Blacklight Wiki</a>.
+  For more information about configuring Blacklight, <a href="https://github.com/projectblacklight/blacklight/wiki/Configuring-and-Customizing-Blacklight#configuration">check out the Blacklight Wiki</a>.
 </div>